iotexproject/dev-portal-content/academy/smart-lock-with-arduino.md

 ## The Arduino SmartLock

 It's now time to create a DIY smart lock by wiring a magnetic lock to the Arduino board.
 As said in our introduction, we are going to be moving forward using the **Arduino Nano 33 IoT** but the sketch could also be built for the **ESP32** board.
-We will only be using pins D12, D11 and D8 to drive the Relay module that in turn will enable/disable the smart-lock.
+We will only be using pins GDN, +5V and D21 to drive the Relay module that in turn will enable/disable the smart-lock.

 ![arduino](https://user-images.githubusercontent.com/77351244/184211454-71515e42-50e0-488a-9f6f-c233e41ce856.jpeg)